aptech/docs/docs/CR-diag.rst

 If *x* is an array, the result will be an array containing the diagonals of each 2-dimensional array described by the two trailing dimensions of *x*.
-In other words, for a 10x4x4 array, the result will be a 10x4x1 array containing the diagonals of each of the 10 4x4 arrays contained in *x*.
+For example, for a 10x4x4 array, the result will be a 10x4x1 array containing the diagonals of each of the 10 4x4 arrays contained in *x*.

 :func:`diagrv` reverses the procedure and puts a vector into the diagonal of a